-Donated supplies, materials, and rent are valued at their estimated fair market value at the date of receipt.
+Donated supplies and materials are valued at their estimated fair market value at the date of receipt.

 Many individuals volunteer their time to perform a variety of tasks that assist the Food Bank's program services.
-Volunteer services neither create nor enhance financial assets nor do they require special skills, and the services are not recognized as support in the accompanying statements of activities and changes in net assets.
+Volunteer services neither create nor enhance financial assets nor do they require special skills, and the services are not recognized as support in the accompanying statement of activities.